 - Collaborative pharmacy practice: an update.
 IPRP.
 2013;:1.
 DOI: 10.2147/IPRP.S33507..

 - Collaborative Practice Agreements and Pharmacists’ Patient Care Services: A resource for doctors, nurses, physician assistants, and other.
 [Weblink]

 - Pharmacy: Collaborative Practice Agreements to Enable Collaborative Drug Therapy Management.
 [Weblink]

 What are key themes for successful implementation of collaborative care?

 - American Pharmacists Association Foundation and American Pharmacists Association.
 Consortium Recommendations for Advancing Pharmacists’ Patient Care Services and Collaborative Practice Agreements.
 J Am Pharm Assoc.
 2013;53: e132-e141.
 [PubMed]

-- Collaborative Practice Agreements: Resources and More.
+- National Alliance of State Pharmacy Associations (NASPA).
+Collaborative Practice Agreements: Resources and More.
+Post June 8, 2017.
 [Weblink]

 - Collaborative Practice Agreement Sample: Montana Board of Pharmacy Regulations [Weblink]

 What is the Scope of Practice for pharmacists who practice within the Veteran’s Health Administration?

 - VHA Handbook 1108:11(1): Clinical Pharmacy Services.
 [Weblink]